admb-project/admb/scripts/docker/quickstart-windows.md

 Requirements
 ------------

-The Windows operating system is needed on the host computer to use the ADMB Docker container for Windows.
+The Windows operating system is needed on the host computer to use the ADMB Docker Image for Windows.

 * Download and install the [Docker Desktop](https://www.docker.com/products/docker-desktop/) for Windows.